hexxone/audiorbits/steam/Guide_en.md

 ║║
 ║╠══ peak filter
-║║   apply "pow()" on every audio value with "peak-filter-value" + 1 ║║   Afterwards re-scale the values to their previous maximum.
+║║   apply "pow()" on every audio value with "peak-filter-value" + 1 ║║   Afterward re-scale the values to their previous maximum.
 ║║
 ║╠══ time smoothing
 ║║   adjust the relative percentage of changes applied to values ║║   this can have great influence on the experience.
-║║   if the wallpaper is "flashing" alot while listening to music, turn down the values.
+║║   if the wallpaper is "flashing" a lot while listening to music, turn down the values.
 ║║
 ║╠══ value smoothing
 ║║   Takes the average of "(value-smoothing)*2+1" audio values instead of only "1".
-║║   Should be especially usefull when using the peak filter :)
+║║   Should be especially usefully when using the peak filter :)
 ║║
 ║╠══ audio zoom multiplier
 ║║   adjust, how much the audio can "boost" the zoom speed.